wjurkowlaniec/torrent-monitoring/README.md

 # Torrent Monitoring Dashboard

 A web-based dashboard that displays rankings for top games and movies from torrent sources.
-This project scrapes data from 1337x.to, processes it, and displays real-time rankings and trends on a website.
+This project scrapes data from 1337x.to, processes it, and displays real-time rankings and trends on a website hosted on GitHub Pages.

 ## Features

-- **Automated Data Collection**: Scrapes top games and movies from 1337x.to every 3 hours
+- **Automated Data Collection**: Scrapes top games and movies from 1337x.to every 3 hours using GitHub Actions
 - **Intelligent Title Grouping**: Groups similar titles using text similarity algorithms
 - **Ranking Visualization**:
   - Daily (24h) and weekly (7d) ranking changes